rancher/docs/content/rancher/v2.x/en/overview/architecture/_index.md

 This section focuses on the Rancher server, its components, and how Rancher communicates with downstream Kubernetes clusters.

-The Rancher server includes all the software components used to manage the entire Rancher deployment.

-For the different ways that Rancher can be installed, refer to the [installation options section.]({{<baseurl>}}/rancher/v2.x/en/overview/installation-options)
+For information on the different ways that Rancher can be installed, refer to the [installation options section.]({{<baseurl>}}/rancher/v2.x/en/overview/installation-options)

 For guidance about setting up the underlying infrastructure for the Rancher server, refer to the [architecture recommendations.]({{<baseurl>}}/rancher/v2.x/en/overview/architecture-recommendations)